SLN994/Calculator/README.md

 Prior to using the calculator for any critical calculations, it is advisable to consult a qualified professional to confirm the accuracy of the results.

+The code is basic and dirty, if anyone had suggestions to improve it, I am open to new suggestions and improvements to the project.

+Thank you in advance for your interest and participation.

+Enjoy!